 My youngest daughter is a water girl with ice.
 She loves to fill her cup up throughout the day with water and ice and stays hydrated.
 She just entered Pre-School this year where they have a program that focuses on healthy habits and the first topic is hydration.
 Just because the teacher says so she keeps reminding me she needs to stay hydrated and offers to get water for members of our family.
 I think it’s a hoot that I’ve told her for 4 years to drink her water but now that her teacher says to do it she thinks it’s one of the most important things she does.
 Do you have one like this in your family?

 I recently read in the study* that kids who drink 4+ glasses of water per day are more likely to frequently exhibit healthy habits, such as getting their own water when thirsty, eating their fruits and vegetables at meal times without reminders, and requesting healthy food and beverage options for school lunches.

-My middle daughter is my one that I need to watch out for.
-She literally changes personalities a bit when she’s not hydrated enough.
-And encouraging her to drink takes effort and time to make sure she’s had enough before, during and after school.
+My middle daughter is the one that I need to watch out for.
+She literally changes her personality a bit when she’s not hydrated enough.
+And encouraging her to drink takes effort and time to make sure she’s had enough before, during, and after school.
 There are a few things we do now to make sure she’s on track and hydrated.
 Do you have a child like this in your family?